panaverse/panaverse.github.io/README.md

 Please note that all faculty members will be paid as per industry standards.

+## Program Duration and Fee

+The program will consist of three semisters.
+The fee will be Rs.
+10,000 per semister.
+The students will have an option to pay an one time fee of Rs.
+20,000 for the entire program covering all three semisters i.e. instead of paying Rs.
+30,000 for the program they will pay Rs.
+20,000 and get a discount of Rs.
+10,000.

 [Join the Metaverse Discord Channel](https://discord.gg/GggDkBwJDr)

 ## Program Modules